 Hub community families look after young people who need a family, supporting them to help them develop the confidence and skills needed to return to living in a family environment.

 They build a relationship with the young person and are always there for them when they need some extra support.
 Living with a community family can be seen as a stepping stone towards independent living and host families do not necessarily have to be near the two hubs.

-Community family carers also work some shifts in the No Wrong Door hubs, giving them the opportunity to develop a bond with the young person before they look after them.
+Community family carers may also work some shifts in the No Wrong Door hubs, if they choose, giving them the opportunity to develop a bond with the young person before they look after them.

 Carers in hub community families benefit from full training to equip them to act as specialist foster carers.
-They have to register as self-employed so they can receive a generous financial allowance equivalent to an annual salary of £35,000.
-They also have the opportunity to do shifts in the residential hub, paid at £10.60 per hour.
+They have to register as self-employed so they can receive a generous financial allowance equivalent to an annual salary of £39,000 to £42,000, based on a 52-week placement.
+They also have the opportunity to do paid shifts in the residential hub.

 These opportunities are also available to established foster carers who are looking for a change of role.